brandon-urgd/urgdstudios.com/README.md

-# ur/gd studios
+# ur/gd Studios

 > A modern, temporary digital presence while we craft something extraordinary.

 ## 🌟 About

-Welcome to the temporary home of **ur/gd studios**.
-This repository houses our sleek, Gen Z-inspired placeholder website featuring modern dark aesthetics, glassmorphism effects, and smooth animations.
+Welcome to the temporary home of **ur/gd Studios**.
+This repository houses our sleek, modern placeholder website featuring dark aesthetics, glassmorphism effects, and smooth animations.
+We're currently crafting something amazing behind the scenes while this space serves as our digital placeholder.

 ## 🚀 Live Site